 I don’t have all of the relationship answers, but I relearned a valuable lesson yesterday.

-Controlling your temper will make a huge difference in your marriage.
+Learning to Control your temper will make a huge difference in your marriage.

 I can’t imagine how difficult this must be for people with a short fuse.

 How To Control Your Temper In a Relationship:

 - Step away from the situation when you feel your anger boiling